cproctor/unfold_studio/documentation/user_guide/ink.rst

 ^^^^^^^^^^^^^^^^

 Interactive stories often rely on state machines, tracking what stage some higher level process has reached.
 There are lots of ways to do this, but the most conveninent is to use constants.
+Like global variables, global constants should be placed at the top of your story.

 Sometimes, it's convenient to define constants to be strings, so you can print them out, for gameplay or debugging purposes.